 The Sami people follow the reindeer, and so in the summer when the reindeer travel up into the high mountains in the west, the Sami families follow.
-They build a small village of what we call Lap (Sami) huts (lappkåtor) in the vicinity of their reindeer herds.
+They build a small village of Sami huts in the vicinity of their reindeer herds.
 In the winter the families move back to the coastal area where they have ordinary houses, and the reindeer travel east too.
 When temperatures drop to -25°C in the high mountains, they have the instinct to go east and spend the long winter foraging in the low-lying forests.
 Reindeer are at least semi-wild animals and they don’t need people to take care of them.

 On my family’s next mountain adventure in Lapland three years later, we got to know one of those Sami villages very well, up the long narrow chain of lakes from Saltoluokta, called Stora Lulevatten.
-Saltoluokta is, and was even in these long-gone days, a big and wonderful tourist station that John and I got to know well in 2002 and again in 2003.
+Saltoluokta is, and was even in these long-gone days, a big and wonderful tourist station.
+John and I got to know it well in 2002 and again in 2003.

 Continued: Part Four – Climbing Kebnekajse